Eben60/ShareAdd.jl/docs/src/finally.md

 ## Changelog

-### Release 2.0.1
+### Release 2.0.1 & 2.0.2

 _2025-01-18_

 #### Fixes

 Workaround for an issue that sometimes occured when running the test suite on a CI server.
+Fix a bug with update() call without arguments.

 ### Release 2.0.0